 It takes most customers awhile to shop for a new home.
 When they’re finally ready to build, the last thing they want is to be slowed down by some unanticipated steps.
 Unfortunately, that’s what usually happens.
-Most customers are surprised by these delays because they haven’t given enough thought to what they need to do to be ready, willing, and able to build their modular home.
+Most customers are surprised by these delays because they haven’t given enough thought to what they need to do be ready willing and able to build a modular home.

-Steps to Be Ready Willing and Able to Build a Modular Home
+Are You Be Ready Willing and Able to Build a Modular Home on Schedule

 - Start a new job